sateffen/nodgine/README.md

 Tells the application to emit the "startApplication" event, so every listener knows the application has started
 ### $APPLICATION.stop()
 Tells the application to emit the "stopApplication" event, so every listener knows the application has stopped
+### $APPLICATION.addLoadPath(path)
+* path `string` Defines the path which should be searched recursively

+Adds a load path, from that javascript objects can be loaded
+### $APPLICATION.create(objectName)
+* objectName `string` Defines the object name, that should be instanciated

+Creates an instance of the given object name.
+That object name is from the PSR0

 # Example Application
 As example we will setup a http server, that listens at port 8888 and answers to every request with the current time.